buffermet/why-android-development-sucks/README.md

 ![Screenshot from 2019-07-24 22-41-25](https://user-images.githubusercontent.com/29265684/61794787-455a8180-ae65-11e9-98bc-e223e66ba663.png)

+Who the fuck thought XML was a good idea...
+Just take 1 glimpse at CSS.

 And guess what, if one asks how to disable ONE of these annoyances, one gets the following response: use power save mode (aka disable fucking everything).

 Fuck me dead.